Azure-Samples/cognitive-services-python-sdk-samples/README.md

     This sample (and the SDK) is compatible with Python 2.7, 3.3, 3.4, 3.5 and 3.6.

-2. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not mandatory.
+2. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not required.
-    Install and initialize the virtual environment with:
+    Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

     ```
-    pip install virtualenv
-    virtualenv mytestenv
+    python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
     cd mytestenv
     source bin/activate      # Linux shell (Bash, ZSH, etc.) only
     ./scripts/activate       # PowerShell only
     ./scripts/activate.bat   # Windows CMD only
     ```

 ### Quickstart